VOnanami/CT/README.md

 # Denosing-frequency-framework
-The coding base is monai
+The coding base is monai and it can run in windows10,11 and linux,python 10,11 also can run it

 the datasets is mayo2016,you can find in kaggle